0x62797465/0x62797465.github.io/_posts/2025-5-10-Is it data or data?.md

 ---

 # Initial Analysis
-This is an ELF binary coded in C++, the main function contains a loop that, once exits, prints the flag.
+This is an ELF binary coded in C++, the main function contains a loop that, once it exits, prints the flag.
 ```c
   {
       char i;